Updated on July 14th, 2022

 Our best advice for incoming college freshmen is to make sure that they keep up with their scholarship search.
 While some scholarships do renew, giving students additional funds for every academic year or period, others are just a one-time award that has to be used at a particular time.

 In the end, most students won’t have scholarships lined up for their entire college career right at the beginning.
-Plus, there is always a chance they can secure extra funding, making it easier to cover living costs or unexpected expenses along with tuition, room and board, and other common costs.
+Plus, there is always a chance they can secure extra funding through financial aid, making it easier to cover living costs or unexpected expenses along with tuition, room and board, and other common costs of higher education.

 College can be incredibly demanding.
 As a result, many students have to face off against temptation, fighting against the urge to take a break and skip a class here and there.